bugrarslan/markdown-playground/README.md

-# Live Markdown Playground
+# Markdown Playground

 A **client-only**, real-time Markdown editor with live HTML preview built with React, TypeScript, and Next.js.
 No backend required—everything runs in the browser.

 ## 🚀 **Live Demo**
-Visit the deployed application: [Live Markdown Playground](https://your-deployed-url.com)
+Visit the deployed application: [Markdown Playground](https://markdown-playground-swart.vercel.app/)

 ## ✨ **Features**